mpilhlt/reference-extraction/docs/content/workshop-2025/cfp.md

 ## Workshop Structure

-The 2025 workshop is organized into four thematic sessions:
+The 2025 workshop is organized into three thematic sessions:

-### I. Onboarding
-Recap of RefExtract2023 and state of current discussions

-### II.
-Research
+1. Research presentations
-Presentations on cutting-edge research in citation analysis, benchmarking LLMs for reference extraction, and the evolution of scientific ideas

-### III.
-Datasets, Infrastructure and Interoperability
+2. Datasets, Infrastructure and Interoperability
-Focus on citation extraction pipelines, datasets, open citation data, and interoperability challenges including an open roundtable discussion on data models and formats

-### IV.
-Tools, Workflows and Pipelines
+3. Tools, Workflows and Pipelines
-Presentations on LLM-based knowledge graph extraction, training Grobid models, and annotation tools for machine learning

 ## Registration